Gerryflap/progan_experiments/README.md

 ## Current results
+Currently style mixing is not implemented.
+All models were trained without.
 ### Small model
 The current StyleALAE implementation does appear to yield okay results.
 Below are the results of a small model trained